Makmot Otto

-Otto is the founder of Otto, Barrister, Solicitor and Notary and a partner M/s Otto, Barrister, Solicitor & Notart and co-founder of Otto & Sherman Professional Corporation, a Canadian law firm.
-He is a believer in Access to Justice for low income people and as such serves as a panel member for the Legal Aid Ontario.
+Otto is the founder of Otto, Barrister, Solicitor and Notary and a partner M/s Otto, Barrister, Solicitor & Notary and co-founder of Otto & Sherman Professional Corporation, a Canadian law firm. and also Ms Otto Edward Makmot & Company Advocates based in Kampala, Uganda.
+Otto is the proprietor of Radio Wang ooh FM 93.3 FM in Agago District and founding members of the Board of David Fagerlee Medical Centre based in Agago Commissioned by President Museveni in 2017.
+He serves as a panel member for Legal Aid Ontario.
 He is a member of the Law Society of Upper Canada, Canadian Association of Black Lawyers, Canadian/Ontario Bar Association, York Regional Law Association and the Advocates' Circle.